r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Sasaki Kojirou:**

-Perhaps you even came to believe she was Musashi because you had heard her speak that line,{(M) Lord /(F) Lady} Fujimaru?
+Perhaps you even came to believe she was Musashi because you had heard her speak that line,[♂ Lord /♀ Lady] Fujimaru?

 ---